Timeline beyond October following the September 11 attacks: Friday, July 15, 2016

 The U.S. federal government declassifies the redacted "28 pages" of the Joint Inquiry into Intelligence Community Activities before and after the Terrorist Attacks of September 11, 2001 revealing that al-Qaeda was assisted by individuals affiliated with the Saudi government.

 September

 Sunday, September 11, 2016

 Ceremonies are held across the United States and the world to mark the 15th anniversary of the attacks, including a vigil at the World Trade Center site attended by both major candidates of the 2016 United States presidential election, Donald Trump and Hillary Clinton.

 Once again, the NFL hosted its first Sunday set of games on the 11th.
 The Cincinnati Bengals visited the New York Jets early in the day.
 Meanwhile, most of the nation saw New York Giants visit the Dallas Cowboys.
 The Pittsburgh Steelers visited the Washington Redskins the following night in front of a prime-time audience.

 Wednesday, September 28, 2016

 Congress passes the Justice Against Sponsors of Terrorism Act, overturning President Barack Obama's veto for the only time in his presidency, allowing victims of the September 11 attacks to sue the Government of Saudi Arabia for the attacks.

+2017

+Tuesday, May 30, 2017

+A ceremony is held at the National September 11 Memorial & Museum to mark the 15th anniversary of the completion of the rescue and recovery operations at Ground Zero.
+The ceremony honors the first responders, rescue and recovery workers, survivors, and others who participated in the nine-month recovery operation, during which approximately 1.8 million tons of material were removed from the World Trade Center site.
+A planned permanent tribute to rescue and recovery workers and those suffering from 9/11-related illnesses is also announced.